LogoLogo

 When there are no configured values, the corresponding icon is black.

-Displaying the Custom Entity Detection panel
+Displaying the Configure Entity Detection panel

-• Click the add values or exclude values icon for an entity type
+To display the panel, click the add values or exclude values icon for an entity type.

 The panel contains an Add to detection tab for added values, and an Exclude from detection tab for excluded values.